Singularities from bug to feature: Homeomorphisms over K, neighborhoods and waists

 6. J. W. Cannon, The recognition problem: What is a topological manifold?, Bull.
 Amer.
 Math.
 Soc.
 84 (1978), no. 5, 832–866. ↩︎

-8. This seems to be “forgotten knowledge”, as it was formulated as a question for instance here: graphics.stanford.edu/courses/cs448b-00-winter/papers/dey_edge_contract.pdf ↩︎
+8. This seems to be another case of “forgotten knowledge”, as it was formulated as a question for instance here: graphics.stanford.edu/courses/cs448b-00-winter/papers/dey_edge_contract.pdf ↩︎

 Leave a comment